The Saiyan Arc is seventh arc in the Dragon Ball manga and the first arc in the Dragon Ball Z TV adaptation.

 - Attack of the 50-Foot Whatever: First shown when Gohan turns into an Oozaru and goes berserk.
 Vegeta later weaponizes this by turning into an Oozaru himself but due to being more experienced, he keeps his sense of self.
-Ultimately it's Gohan's form that defeats him.
+Ultimately, it's Gohan's form that defeats him.

-- Bloodier and Gorier: Tenshinhan and Piccolo lose arms, Goku and Raditz get a big hole in their chests, a Saibaman explodes graphically, and blood is everywhere.
+- Bloodier and Gorier: Tien and Piccolo lose arms, Goku and Raditz get a big hole in their chests, a Saibaman explodes graphically, and blood is everywhere.
 Not to mention all the killing going on in this arc.

 - Bittersweet Ending: Raditz, Nappa, and the Saibamen are dead, Vegeta is defeated, and the Earth is saved.
-However, half of the cast is dead (including Kami, which means no more dragon balls), and the planets worth of people already killed by the Saiyans will never be revived, nor will the inhabitants of that continent that Nappa scorched.
+However, half of the cast is dead (including Kami, which means no more Dragon Balls), and the planets worth of people already killed by the Saiyans will never be revived, nor will the inhabitants of that continent that Nappa scorched.
 Not to mention, Vegeta himself is still at large.
 It's telling that rather than ending in triumph, the last shot of the arc is the four remaining heroes lying on the floor in a pool of their own blood, unable to move under their own power, having just survived the onslaught.

 - Can't Kill You, Still Need You: Nappa and Vegeta regard Piccolo as this, regarding information on the Dragon Balls.
-That said, they're not aware of exactly how Piccolo is tied to the Dragon balls, and they later change their minds on letting him live when they learn of Goku's revival, and decide to just go to Namek for another set of them.
+That said, they're not aware of exactly how Piccolo is tied to the Dragon Balls, and they later change their minds on letting him live when they learn of Goku's revival, and decide to just go to Namek for another set of them.